 Best Combat Trigger for All-Around Use

-We recommend Geissele SSA for all-around use on an AR, as well as combat applications.
-It is a 2-stage trigger with a 4.5# pull weight, which means that it is light enough to shoot accurately, but heavy enough to prevent accidental discharge.
+We recommend AT3 Tactical 2-Stage for all-around use on an AR, as well as combat applications.
+It is a 2-stage trigger with a 4.5 lb pull weight, which means that it is light enough to shoot accurately but heavy enough to prevent accidental discharge.

-The AT3 Enhanced Nickel Teflon AR-15 Trigger Assembly is one of the best bargain you will find (about 1/4 the price of a Geissele SSA).
+The AT3 Enhanced Nickel Teflon AR-15 Trigger Assembly is one of the best bargains you will find (about 1/4 the price of a Geissele SSA).
 The Enhanced Nickel Teflon trigger assembly features smooth, precision-machined engagement surfaces and Nickel Teflon coating that removes the grittiness found in mil-spec triggers and provides a cleaner “break”.

 The trigger is made in the USA and has a lifetime warranty.